rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudblockstorage-cli.rst

 Cloud Block Storage.
 You can see both methods demonstrated in the Cloud Block Storage API documentation, under
-:rax-docs:`Cloud Block Storage quotas <cbs/api/v1.0/cbs-devguide/content/serviceQuotas-d1e01.html>`.
+:rax-dev-devguide:`Cloud Block Storage quotas <cloud-block-storage/v1/developer-guide/#document-general-api-info/cloud-block-storage-quotas>`.

 * cinder users send a short command, reusing details provided when the cinder client was configured::